Weeds: Pokeweed: Phytolacca americana

 Turf areas

-- No products approved for use in turf.
+- No products approved.

 Bare ground areas